eamaster/quakeweather/TROUBLESHOOTING.md

 ### Step-by-Step User Flow

 1. **Start the app** - You should see earthquake markers on the map
+2. **Click on a cluster** (large circle with number) - Map zooms in
-2. **Click any earthquake marker** - A popup card appears on the right
+3. **Click individual earthquake marker** - A popup card appears on the right
-3. **Click "Show Weather & Insights"** button in the popup
+4. **Click "Show Weather & Insights"** button in the popup
-4. **Weather loads** - You should see current conditions, forecast, and AI insights
+5. **Weather loads** - You should see current conditions and AI insights

 ### If You Don't See the Weather Button

 **Check:**
-- Did you click on an earthquake marker?
+- Did you click on an individual earthquake marker (not a cluster)?
 - Is the popup card visible on the right side?
 - Look for the blue button that says "Show Weather & Insights"